paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-017-negotiation-and-implementation-of-trade-agreements.md

 (C) By deleting, from the third sentence in Section 1(a), the phrase “representative of the”.

 (D) By deleting “and” at the end of subparagraph (3) of Section 1(b), by substituting “; and” for the period at the end of subparagraph (4) of that Section, and by adding a new subparagraph (5) as follows: “(5) coordinate the views of the Executive Branch and discharge the responsibilities with respect to Section 721(a) and (e) of the Defense Production Act of 1950, as amended (50 U.S.C.
 App.
-2061 et seq.) (“Defense Production Act”).”
+2061 et seq.) [now [50 U.S.C.
+4501](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section4501&num=0&edition=prelim) et seq.] (“Defense Production Act”).”

 (E) By adding the following sentence at the end of Section 5: “Information or documentary material filed pursuant to Section 1(b)(5) or Section 7 of this Order shall be treated in accordance with paragraph (b) of Section 721 of the Defense Production Act.”